dinhngockhanh/dinhngockhanh.github.io/_projects/project_CIN_inference.md

 </div>

 By grouping similar cells into clones and tracking them over time, DLP+ data provides a picture of the rise and fall of different clones.
-This implies that selection plays an important role during tumor growth, and certain genomic profiles are preferred over others.

-{% cite salehi2021clonal %}
+This implies that selection plays an important role during tumor growth, and certain genomic profiles are preferred over others {% cite salehi2021clonal %}.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">